263 Gretas Way Kernersville, NC 27284

 How often do you offer Camps or Clinics?

 DXT offers Camps and Clinics throughout the year.
-We offer camps during the following times of the year: Spring Break, Summer Camps, Thanksgiving, and Winter Holidays.
+We offer camps during the following times of the year: Summer Camps, Thanksgiving, and Winter Holidays.
 Check the website regularly for updates.

 When are private lessons offered?

 Private Lessons are offered during normal business hours.
 Please call to check the availability for specific instructors or take advantage of our online scheduling software located here.